intel/oim/README.md

 All that is needed for building the core OIM components is a recent Go toolchain (>= 1.7 should be enough), `bash` and standard POSIX tools.
 Building therefore should work on Linux distros, Mac OS X and even Windows when those additional tools are installed.
+Testing will need additional packages, which will be described in the corresponding sections below.

 This repository _**must**_ be checked out at `$GOPATH/src/github.com/intel/oim`.
 Then the